RobertoBeltran7/ECE362/README.md

 - **Lab8: Introduction to DMA and SPI**<br/>
 This experiment introduces DMA and SPI on the STM32 mcu to interact with a CFAL1602 LCD display.
 The experiment uses both DMA and SPI to display different messages on the LCD display.

-- **Lab9: Introduction to DMA and SPI**<br/>
+- **Lab9: Introduction to I2C**<br/>
-This experiment introduces DMA and SPI on the STM32 mcu to interact with a CFAL1602 LCD display.
-The experiment uses both DMA and SPI to display different messages on the LCD display.
+This experiment introduces I2C with the STM32 mcu.
+The experiment uses I2C to read temperature data from a TC74A0-3.3VAT I2C thermal sensor and then uses a serial terminal program to display the information read from the sensor.

 - **Lab10: Introduction to USART**<br/>
 This experiment introduces USART implementation using a serial terminal program alongside the STM32 mcu.
 This experiment goes through the implementation of USART using a serial terminal program to display text input by a keyboard.
 It also uses USART to respond to commands input by the user and displays the appropiate information based on the input command.